JurajPanoc/slither/README.md

 # SLITHER

-A simple text editor writted in python and kivy
+A simple text editor written in python and kivy